Walter Pye (lawyer): Career

 He succeeded to his father's estates in 1591 and was elected MP for Scarborough in 1597.
 He was favoured by Buckingham and was made justice in Glamorgan, Breconshire and Radnorshire on 8 February 1617.
 In 1621 he became attorney-general of the Court of Wards.
 Also in 1621 he was elected Member of Parliament for Brecon.
 He was re-elected for Brecon in 1624 and in 1625.
 In 1626 he was elected MP for Brecon and for Herefordshire and chose to sit for Herefordshire.
 He was re-elected MP for Herefordshire in 1628 and sat until 1629 when King Charles decided to rule without parliament for eleven years.
 He was knighted at Whitehall on 29 June 1630.

 Personal life

-On 22 July 1602, Pye married Joan Rudshall (d.
-1625), daughter of William Rudshall of Rudshall, Gloucestershire.
+On 22 July 1602, Pye married Joan Rudshall (died 1625), daughter of William Rudshall of Rudshall, Gloucestershire.
 Together, they were the parents of seven sons and eight daughters, including: